Abdelfattah97/ems/README.md

 Try it with the following credentials

 - username
-\- user — has the role user.
+\- "user" — has the role user.
-\- admin — has the role admin.
+\- "admin" — has the role admin.

 - password
-- password for both users.
+\- "password" for both users.

 at ```swagger-uiindex.html#Authenticationlogin```